This article will be a bit dense, as crash courses go :-), but I will summarize at the end for simplified guidelines.

 SFA fats can be further broken down into 3 types based on the length of the carbon chains.
 Chains shorter than 8 carbon atoms are called Short chain fats (SCFA).
 16 and above are considered to be long chain (LCFA).
 The ones in the middle are called Medium Chain Fats (MCFA).
 The three fats have slightly different use in the body.
 The SCFA are generally used by the digestive system (gut) as food, and much of it gets used there.
 These are also created by the bacteria in the gut by decomposing fiber.
 Butyric acid which gives Butter its distinctive smell is a SCFA.
 The MCFA are broken down into ketones by the liver and are used for energy immediately.
 Lauric Acid is the major component of Coconut oil and is an MCFA.
 LCSFA are primarily stored and then used while fasting.
 Most fats in meat are LCFA, both SFA and MUFA.
 The LCFA are also used in the body to provide structure.
 These have a high melting point and form the bulk of cells, neurons, and cholesterol.
 These are also required for hormone production.

 The inability to use it for fuel also means that the consumption of PUFA should be very low.
-There are indications that PUFA consumption should not exceed 4%, ideally it should be at 2% of total energy consumption.
+There are indications that Omega6 consumption should not exceed 4%, ideally it should be at 2% of total energy consumption.
 This is quite low, around 2gms in a diet of 1800kcal.
 Also remember you do get some PUFA from your food.

 Also remember that Vitamin E keeps the Unsaturated fats stable.
 So it is best to get some Vitamin E when consuming high PUFA fats.
+Unrefined oils generally have enough Vitamin E to keep the PUFA intact at room temperatures.

 Now that you have a rough idea of what different fats are, you can have a look at this table, for the constituents of different oils.
 Unfortunately it does not list the animal fats, but it contains a lot of the plant fats.